Dental Hygiene Selective Admission Requirements

 6. Minimum GPA

-Students must meet the requirement of (A) un-weighted high school GPA of 3.2 or (B) 3.0 GPA in college courses with a minimum of 12 credit hours.
+Students must meet the requirement of (A) un-weighted high school GPA of 3.2 or (B) 3.0 GPA in college courses with a minimum of 12 credit hours that contribute to the student's GPA.

 Note: Application to the Dental Hygiene Program, or having the minimum qualifications does not guarantee admission.
 Also, the maximum number of times a student can apply for program admission is two.